 About Curonian Nord

-The project will harness the powerful and consistent wind at sea to generate clean and abundant renewable energy, significantly reducing carbon emissions and helping to build a sustainable future.
+The project will harness the powerful and consistent wind at sea to generate clean and abundant renewable energy.

 Project details